AI Receptionist Call Recording Options

 Common recording options include:

-AI-generated transcripts - Text versions of conversations, often with speaker labels
+- AI-generated transcripts - Text versions of conversations, often with speaker labels separating caller from AI

-Trillet provides all four options.
-After each call, you receive an email summary with the key details, while full transcripts and recordings remain accessible in your dashboard.
-This combination means you get quick updates without logging in, plus detailed records when you need them.
+Trillet provides all four.
+After each call you receive an email summary with the key details, while full transcripts and recordings remain accessible in your dashboard.
+The combination means you get quick updates without logging in, plus detailed records when a call needs a closer look.
+For most small businesses, the summary is the part they actually read day to day, and the audio is the backstop they reach for only when something is disputed.

 Do I Need to Notify Callers About Recording?

-Two-party consent - All parties must be informed and agree to recording.
-California, Florida, Illinois, and several other states require this, as does Australia under the Telecommunications (Interception and Access) Act 1979.
+- Two-party (all-party) consent - All parties must be informed and recording proceeds on that basis.
+California, Florida, Illinois, Pennsylvania, Washington, and several other states require this.
+Australia regulates call recording under state and territory surveillance-devices and listening-devices laws, with additional federal rules under the Telecommunications (Interception and Access) Act 1979.

 AI receptionists handle this automatically by playing a disclosure at the start of each call.
-Trillet's AI says something like: "This call may be recorded for quality and training purposes."
-This satisfies two-party consent requirements without making callers uncomfortable.
+Trillet's AI says something like "This call may be recorded for quality and training purposes" before the conversation proper begins.
+Playing the disclosure on every call is the safe default because it satisfies all-party consent states without you having to maintain a list of which caller is in which jurisdiction.

-For Australian businesses specifically, the Privacy Act compliance requirements add additional considerations around how recorded data is stored and used.
+For Australian businesses specifically, the Privacy Act compliance requirements for AI answering services cover how recorded data must be stored, used, and disclosed.

 How Long Are Call Recordings Stored?

-If you need recordings for compliance purposes (healthcare, legal, financial services), check that your platform's retention period meets regulatory requirements.
-Some industries require 7 years of records.
+If you need recordings for compliance reasons (healthcare, legal, financial services), check that the retention period meets your regulatory requirement before you commit.
+Some sectors require records to be kept for years, far beyond any standard cloud retention window.

 Can I Disable Recording for Sensitive Calls?

-Caller-initiated opt-out - Callers can say "stop recording" to pause the recording
+- Caller-initiated opt-out - Callers can ask to stop recording and the system pauses it

-Keyword triggers - Recording stops automatically when sensitive topics (payment details, health information) come up
+- Keyword or topic triggers - Recording or transcript capture pauses automatically when sensitive topics such as payment details come up

-For businesses handling sensitive information, Trillet offers PII (Personally Identifiable Information) handling options.
-You can configure the system to automatically redact credit card numbers, Social Security numbers, or health information from transcripts while keeping the rest of the conversation documented.
+For businesses handling sensitive information, Trillet offers PII (Personally Identifiable Information) handling.
+You can configure the system to automatically redact data such as credit card numbers, Social Security numbers, or health details from transcripts while keeping the rest of the conversation documented.
+This is usually a better answer than turning recording off entirely, because you keep a usable record of the call without retaining the sensitive fragment.

 What About HIPAA and Healthcare Recording?